 If you want to know the specific foods you can eat, check out our detailed shopping list of must-have foods.

 For everything you need to know about exactly how much you should eat.
 How to calculate net carbs, what you should eat, and how much of the different foods you should be eating, check out our

 Foods to avoid

 These foods can be detrimental to your body and produce an abundance of glucose that the body will convert into fat reserves.

 These foods will also maximize insulin rates and blood sugar levels in the body, and it will curb fat loss even if the dieter is on a strict exercise regimen.

 To steer clear of these foods, control your consumption of processed foods, grains, noodles, pasta, rice, vegetable oils, milk, margarine, and other high-carb, sugary items.

 Do yourself a favor, work out what foods are really good for you and that you should eat and place all your focus on them.

 Making the keto diet more effective

 To make your ketogenic regimen more effective, ensure that your carb intake is mainly from non-starchy vegetables and as low as possible.

 Your consumption of proteins should be adequate, but that is probably lower than you may think.

 Your fat intake should be high in a proportion to carbs and protein and should be as much as 75% of your total calories.

 While the ketogenic diet allows you to eat when hunger strikes, you will find that you feel hungry less often.
 If you get hungry, it might be because you need to eat more fat.

 In case you feel a bit hungry before lunch, you can make do with 30 to 50 grams of nuts as long as these nuts contain little carbs.

 For lunch, you can have any kind of meat paired with your choice of vegetables that are allowed on the diet.
 Eggs and cheeses are also great options.
 For dessert or snacks, you can have berries with cream or cream cheese.

-Dinner might mean a choice of meat or fish with preferred vegetables.
+Dinner might mean a choice of meat or fish with your preferred vegetables.